dai-dao/spark-stream-twitter-cyber/TECH.md

 # TODO
 - Hook everything together
+    - Set up cloud and publish the jar
+        - Just test that the jar does NOT crash and log is being written
+        - THEN hook up the tweets
     - Can check the results on Spark logs and DataStore without turning on the http function
 - Tweets generator: Run on a VM instance with service account to publish to Pub/Sub, otherwise no messages will go through
     - Cloud shell is fine for tesing